MicrosoftLearning/dp-420-cosmos-db-dev/instructions/24-query-optimization.md

 1. Select **Execute Query**.

 1. Observe the results and stats of the query.
-The request unit charge should be  similar to the last query that ordered items despite the increase in complexity.
+The request unit charge should be smaller now that the composite index is in place.

+1. Delete the contents of the editor area.

+1. Create a new SQL query that will order the results by the **categoryName** in descending order first, then by **name** in ascending order, and then finally by the **price** in ascending order:

+    ```
+    SELECT
+        p.name,
+        p.categoryName,
+        p.price
+    FROM
+        products p
+    ORDER BY
+        p.categoryName DESC,
+        p.name ASC,
+        p.price ASC
+    ```

+1. Select **Execute Query**.

+1. Observe the results and stats of the query.
+The request unit charge is higher again because of the complexity of the query and the lack of a supporting composite index.

 1. In the **Data Explorer**, expand the **cosmicworks** database node, expand the **products** container node, and then select **Settings** again.